polterguy/fine-tune-hyperlambda/snippets/static-snippets/training/barnabas-11.md

-/*
- * Add a dynamic calculation where the result is base^exponent */
+Add a dynamic calculation where the result is base exponent

 ```hyperlambda
 .base:int:2
 .exponent:int:3